Living in Wichita

 Overall Cost-of-Living Index

-Even with its many amenities, Wichita's overall cost-of-living index is a very moderate 90.7, 9.3% below the national urban area average of 100.
+Even with its many amenities, Wichita’s overall Housing Index is 71, which is 29 percentage points below the national average value of 100.

 Housing is a particular bargain in the Wichita market.
 The median selling price of existing (previously owned) single-family homes in the Wichita metro area was $135,700 in the third quarter 2016, according to the National Association of Realtors.
 Wichita ranked 27th lowest of 179 reporting metro areas and $105,500 or 44% below the national median price of $240,900.